ali-falahati/ali-falahati.github.io/_pages/about.md

 ---
 permalink: /
-title: ":wave:👋 Hello, there, I'm Ali"
+title: "👋 Hello, there, I'm Ali"
 excerpt: "About me"
 author_profile: true
 redirect_from: